 What are X-legs?

-X-legs, medically known as Genoa Valga, are legs in which the knees are inward while the ankles are apart.
-This gives the legs an “X-shape.”
+X-legs, medically known as Genoa Valga, are legs where the knees are inward while the ankles are apart.
+This gives the legs an “X-shape”.
 X-legs can be congenital, hereditary, or caused by overuse, joint problems or muscle weakness.

 Complaints